Training Your Cat to Use a Toilet

-The thought of a feline urinating on a ceramic bowl generally reserved for the passing of human waste seems to conjure up endless reams of laughter among most individuals – both cat lovers and non.
+The thought of a feline urinating on a ceramic bowl generally reserved for the passing of human waste seems to conjure up endless gales of laughter among most individuals – both cat lovers and non.

 Call it toilet humor if you like and throw in a joke or two about scatology if you feel so inclined, but for many cat lovers, teaching their four-legged friend how to use a toilet like us humans is serious business.
 "There are issues to consider when you have a kitty that uses a traditional litter box," says Richard Johnson, a cat owner who lives in Houston, Texas.
 "It’s important to stay on top of it constantly.
 That’s why I chose to toilet train my cat."

 Feline fecal matter, especially when mixed with moisture from cat urine and traditional clay-based cat litter, can become a veritable breeding ground for bacteria.
 It’s easily tracked out of the litter box, throughout the house, and may ultimately be harmful to humans and other pets.